Update: How to Rent guide withdrawn

-The How to Rent guide is a government document that landlords in England must provide to tenants at the start of every assured shorthold tenancy.
-It's a legal requirement under the Deregulation Act 2015, and failure to provide it can invalidate your ability to regain possession of your property.
+The How to Rent guide was a government document that landlords in England were required to provide to tenants at the start of every tenancy.
+It has now been replaced by the Renters' Rights Act Information Sheet, but the principles of proving delivery remain just as important.

 This article explains what you need to do to comply, and critically, how to prove you actually gave it to your tenant when it matters.